Juvenile Justice Consulting & Family Advisory

 OJJDP Title II Formula Grants JJDPA State Match Requirements Second Chance Act Funds Virginia DCJS Grants MD GOCPP SFY 2027 Grants NC DJJDP Community Programs

 Consulting fees billed to DOJ-funded grants are subject to the OJP consultant rate threshold of $650/day, well within our standard rates.
-We can assist your agency in identifying applicable funding and drafting the consultant justification language required for grant approval.
+In Virginia, Title II subgrants are administered through DCJS, but compliance standards themselves are governed by Virginia DJJ under 6VAC35.
+We assist agencies with both.

 Steps to Get Court or Agency Approval for Her Services